sandhya-tomar/Invisibility-Cloak/README.md

 📚 References & Credits
 Inspired by Harry Potter’s iconic invisibility cloak 🧙‍♂️ Based on tutorials by CodeWithHarry, Murtaza's Workshop, and OpenCV docs

+🤓 What I Learned
+Real-time video capture with OpenCV

+Color detection using HSV space

+Masking and bitwise operations for creative effects

+Blending creativity with code = ✨ MAGIC ✨